EmergentBehavior/chizer/README.md

-#Determination of Encrypted Files by Chi Square Test
+#Determinaor of Encrypted Files by Chi Square Test

 ##Outline
 This is a program that determins specified file is encrypted or not.